-TBSE Tripura Board 12th Arts, Commerce results 2018: How to check
+Tripura TBSE 12th Arts, Commerce results 2018 declared at tbse.in: How to check

-TBSE Tripura Board 12th Arts, Commerce results 2018: Tripura Board of Secondary Education will declare the results of Class 12th Arts, Commerce stream examinations on Friday, June 8, 2018.
+TBSE Tripura Board 12th Arts, Commerce results 2018: Tripura Board of Secondary Education has declared the results of Class 12th Arts, Commerce stream examinations on Friday, June 8, 2018.
 The results of Fazil Theology, Fazil Arts will also be declared at 9.30 am.
-Over 22,000 students who have appeared for the examinations will get their results through the official websites tbse.in, tripura.nic.in, tripurainfo.com, tripuraresults.nic.in, tripurachronicle.in.
+Over 22,000 students appeared for the examinations, of which 15108 have passed.
+The students can get their results through the official websites tbse.in, tripura.nic.in, tripurainfo.com, tripuraresults.nic.in, tripurachronicle.in.

 Due to heavy traffic, if the websites go slow, the students can get their results through exametc.com, indiaresults.com, examresults.net, innovaindia.com, knowyourresults.com.
 The results will also be available via SMS, the candidates have to type, TBSE12 <space> their roll number and send it to number 54242.
 The candidates can also dial Tripurainfo call centre to get their results.
 The numbers are, 0381-241 3946, 241 0048, 241 0049, 241 0053, 241 0173, 241 0174, 241 0176, 0381-2380566.